 - Day 18-20: Southeastern coast of Zanzibar

 - Day 21: End of your Tanzania vacation

-Share your travel wishes with Karin and she will send you a tailor-made proposal
+Share your travel wishes with Henry and he will send you a tailor-made proposal

 Day 1 – Beginning of your Tanzania vacation / Arrival in Arusha